Richard Murphey, 10/16/2018

 Investors commonly get this wrong – even investors who specialize in estimating pace of launch.
 I know some investors that, for rare diseases where only ~50 physicians treat the disease of interest (yes, you can develop billion+ dollar drugs treating these rare diseases), will call all 50 physicians and ask how many patients they treated in the quarter.
 These same investors have made terrible calls estimating launches for drugs in bigger markets (Regeneron’s Praluent is a classic example of the market being very wrong on a prominent drug launch).

 It can help to look at the market from the bottom up.
 How many physicians treat this disease, how many patients does they typical physician see, and what are the alternative treatments.
 For a good launch, you need a drug that is meaningfully better for patients than the standard of care – otherwise physicians won’t prescribe it, and insurance companies won’t pay for it.
-If you have a good drug, then you want to see what kind of sales force the company can afford, and how many physicians that sales force can reach.
+Assuming the company has a useful drug, the next step is to see what kind of sales force the company can afford, and how many physicians that sales force can reach.

 You won't be expected to have the right answer to this in IB.
 You'll likely benchmark some similar launch curves, or use management’s assumptions as a starting point.
 You’ll also probably look at datasources like IMS Health’s database.